rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 ![Benjamin Awerkamp – Utah Freelance Website Designer](/media/utah-seo-specialist-web-design-expert-profile-picture.jpg) {.w-40 .mb-4}
-I love entrepreneurship and working with small businesses.
+I love helping small businesses in utah with website design and search engine optimization.
 After growing up in St. George and living in various parts of the state, I now live in Orem with my wife and three daughters.
 I graduated from Southern Virginia University in Business and I did my masters at the University of Utah in Software Development.
 I love partnering with business owners and building fast custom websites that turn visits into calls, bookings, and messages.

 ### Share a bit about your business and goals.